johntchampion/web-messages/README.md

 The three service directories (`web-messages-db`, `web-messages-service`, `web-messages-pwa`) are separate Git repositories.
 To make changes:

 1. Navigate to the specific service directory
-2. Create a new branch and make your changes
+2. Make your changes
-3. Commit and push to the respective repository
-4. Rebuild the affected service:
+3. Rebuild the affected service:
    ```bash
    make build
    make restart